 - What might Satori be able to do to support you, the leader?

 But here’s the thing, the risk of trauma and suicide was particularly high among some groups of healthcare staff.
+And the real cost to the hospital is a loss of nurses and doctors.

 The research clearly shows that the existing threats to healthcare professionals’ wellbeing will be compounded under the current highly pressurized conditions.
 Frontline workers are not only experiencing a rapid increase in the volume and intensity of their work, but also having to cope with additional challenges like harsh working environments, changing protocols, and unprecedented exposure to trauma with little opportunity for orientation and training.